ROBERT SIEGEL, Host:

 MANDALIT DEL BARCO: Riverside County Registrar Barbara Dunmore leads me into a warehouse stacked high with expensive but now defunct machines.

-Ms. BARBARA DUNMORE (Riverside County Registrar): These are our electronic voting units.
+BARBARA DUNMORE: These are our electronic voting units.
 We have - we own 3,700.

 DEL BARCO: Wow.
 They're just rows upon rows just sitting there.